rohit02rsk/rohit02rsk/README.md

 # Hi everyone :wave:

 I am a highly motivated and diligent 3rd year student pursuing a bachelor's degree in Computer science and engineering with specialization in business systems.
-I am seeking to utilize my broad educational background with great analytical, technical, financial, and programming skills to thrive as an entry level software engineer and hence propel my career to another level.
+I am seeking to utilize my broad educational background with great analytical, technical, and programming skills to thrive as an entry level software engineer and hence propel my career to another level.

 ## Quick overview